Robinpig/Note/docs/CS/MQ/Kafka/Producer.md

 ## send

-We start producing messages to Kafka by creating a ProducerRecord, which must include the topic we want to send the record to and a value.
-Optionally, we can also specify a key and/or a partition.
+The `send()` method is asynchronous.
+When called, it adds the record to a buffer of pending record sends and immediately returns.
+This allows the producer to batch together individual records for efficiency.

-Once we send the ProducerRecord, the first thing the producer will do is serialize the key and value objects to ByteArrays so they can be sent over the network.
+1. make sure the metadata for the topic is available
+2. serialize the key and value objects to ByteArrays so they can be sent over the network

-Next, the data is sent to a partitioner.
-If we specified a partition in the ProducerRecord, the partitioner doesn’t do anything and simply returns the partition we specified.
-If we didn’t, the partitioner will choose a partition for us, usually based on the ProducerRecord key.
-Once a partition is selected, the producer knows which topic and partition the record will go to.
-It then adds the record to a batch of records that will also be sent to the same topic and partition.
+3. get partition
+4. ensureValidRecordSize
+5. new interceptCallback
+6. append into buffer
-A separate thread is responsible for sending those batches of records to the appropriate Kafka brokers.
+7. if buffer if full or new buffer, wakeup [Sender](/docs/CS/MQ/Kafka/Network.md?id=Sender) which is responsible for sending those batches of records to the appropriate Kafka brokers.

-When the broker receives the messages, it sends back a response.
-If the messages were successfully written to Kafka, it will return a RecordMetadata object with the topic, partition, and the offset of the record within the partition.
-If the broker failed to write the messages, it will return an error.
-When the producer receives an error, it may retry sending the message a few more times before giving up and returning an error.

 ```plantuml
 actor Actor